Sanjaya-Danushka/Aurora/README.md

 4. **Plugins**: Access additional tools and utilities through the plugin system
 5. **Bundles**: Create package bundles for consistent deployments

-## Contributing

-Contributions are welcome!
-Please ensure all changes maintain the security and stability requirements of a system package manager.

 ## License

 This project does not use the MIT license.
 All rights reserved.
 No copying, modification, distribution, or redistribution is permitted for security reasons.
 This software is proprietary and intended solely for authorized use within the whale lab.